hieutrungle/sigmap/README.md

 - `scene_celing_color.blend`: Blender scene with the ceiling of the structure on.
 This file is used to compute coverage maps even though they are not visible using visualization tools.
 - `scene_color.blend`: Blender scene with the ceiling of the structure off so that coverage maps can be seen (visualization purposes)

-The other two directories `images` and `videos` are used to store the images and videos of the structure.
+The other two directories `assets/images` and `assets/videos` are used to store the images and videos of the structure.
 They will be automatically created when running the code.

 ## Run